cuemacro/finmarketpy/README.md

 # Coding log

+* 02 May 2016 - Tidied up BacktestRequest
 * 28 Apr 2016 - Updated cashbacktest (for Pandas 0.18)
 * 21 Apr 2016 - Got rid of deprecated Pandas methods in EventStudy
 * 18 Apr 2016 - Fixed some incompatibility issues with Pandas 0.18